 Immediately following the completion of that round the player will post their adjusted score on the GHIN computer as a "T''' tournament round and the card turned into the tournament host.
 The Handicap Committee will review Tournament scorecards and compare them to scores posted on a regular basis.

 All Away games should be posted.
-Most golf courses have some form of computerized handicapping system (GHIN, EHS, IGN or other) where you can post your score.
-It is the responsibility of the player to make certain that his correct SCGA identification number and adjusted score (according to the ESC system) has been entered.
+Most golf courses have the GHIN computerized handicapping system where you can post your score.
+It is the responsibility of the player to make certain that his correct SCGA/GHIN identification number and adjusted score (according to the MAX Score system) has been entered.

 The scoring peculiarities of many golfers must be considered in order to produce equitable indexes.
 This is why a handicap is not simply the difference between a player's average score and the course rating.
 It is also why index controls are incorporated as checks and balances to offset abnormal scoring.

-Each player is responsible for adjusting his score in accordance with the ESC formula before it is turned in for indexing purposes.
-It is a simple procedure to add the number of strokes taken in excess of the formula on any hole, or holes, and deduct the total from the gross score to arrive at an adjusted figure for index purposes.
-ESC applies to all 18 holes and not just to incomplete holes on which a player is entitled to handicap strokes.
+Each player is responsible for adjusting his score in accordance with the USGA Max score system before it is turned in for indexing purposes.
+Your Max Score is net double bogie for each hole.
+Max Score applies to all 18 holes and not just to incomplete holes on which a player is entitled to handicap strokes.

-The ESC range is based on your course handicap for the applicable course being played.
+Max score is based on your course handicap for the applicable course being played.
 Thus if your index is an 8.9 and you play a course with a Rating of 100 you handicap would be a 9.
-Thus per the ESC Table the maximum score you may post would be a 5 on a Par 3.
-On the other hand, if you played a course with a Rating of 122, such as Los Verdes from the White Tees your handicap would be a 10 and thus you may post a 7 on a Par 3.
+Thus the maximum score on the the 9 hardest holes is par + 2 + 1.
+The 9 easiest holes would be par + 2.

-In tournaments, your tournament handicap may differ from your course handicap.
-This often happens when golfers are playing from different tee boxes, or when women play against men.
+In tournaments, your playing handicap may differ from your course handicap.
+This often happens when golfers are playing from different tee boxes with different total pars.
 The tournament information sheet will show both handicaps.
 Make sure you adjust your scores based on your course handicap.

 A player may have a temporary index established on as few as 5 scores and based on the lowest of the 5 scores and continue according to a formula until he has accumulated 20 scores.
 Scoring records shall be maintained continuously from year to year.
 Scores made in a new calendar year shall be added to those of the preceding calendar year to make up the required total of 20 scores from which to select the player's 10 lowest index differentials used to calculate his monthly index.